Arthur Romney Green: Career

-Green held essay readings and discussions at his home, which were attended by Eric Gill and Bertrand Russell.
-He also lectured at Christchurch Adult School, on such topics as the poetry of William Morris.
+Green held essay readings and discussions at his home, which were sometimes attended by Eric Gill and Bertrand Russell.
+Green also lectured at Christchurch Adult School on such topics as the poetry of William Morris.

 Personal life

-Green was married twice; he left his first wife, Florence, and started a relationship with Bertha Murray whom he married in 1928.
+Green was married twice; he left his first wife, Florence, and started a relationship with Bertha Ann Murray née Morris whom he married in 1928.
 He died of a cerebral haemorrhage aged 73 on 5 February 1945, having been involved in cycling accident in Christchurch, Dorset.
 He was buried in Christchurch Cemetery on 24 February 1945, along with his wife, Bertha, who had predeceased him by three years.

 Legacy

 Green's furniture designs carry influence of the Arts and Crafts style.
 Some examples of his furniture are exhibited in Christchurch Priory, All Saints Church in Catherington, Hampshire, and the Victoria & Albert Museum, London.